ffaann02/ffaann02/README.md

 Software Developer and Computer Engineering Student from Thailand 🇹🇭

 ### 🎓 About Me
-* Currently studying third-year of Computer Engineering at KMUTT, Thailand.
 * Experienced in Website, Game development, 3D Web, and Chatbot
   * Learning in Computer Graphic, 3D Simulation, AI, Cloud
   * Interested in Gamification Design